openresty/lua-nginx-module/README.markdown

 -----------------------
 * **Context:** `rewrite_by_lua*`, `access_by_lua*`, `content_by_lua*`

-Set/add/clear response headers.
+Set/add/clear the current request's response headers.
 Underscores (_) in the header names will be replaced by dashes (-) and the header names will be matched case-insentively.

     -- equivalent to ngx.header["Content-Type"] = 'text/plain'
     ngx.header.content_type = 'text/plain';